 Feeling a slight tightening in your chest and mild breathlessness?
 You can blame your ever-changing pregnant body, including a whole new wave of hormones, for the change in your respiratory system.
 According to Medical News Today, difficulty breathing or catching your breath during pregnancy is due to a variety of factors, ranging from a growing uterus to changes in the demands on your heart.

-Shortness of breath is one of the first signs of pregnancy, especially if it’s accompanied with other symptoms like nausea, fatigue, and aversion to foods.
-During the first weeks of pregnancy, you’re producing a huge amount of the hormone progesterone in order to help build and sustain the uterine lining.
-This is great for baby, but affects breathing because progesterone increases the amount of air you normally inhale and exhale.
-Your body is also adjusting to sharing oxygen with your new “womb mate,” which also impedes breathing comfortably.
+Shortness of breath is one of the first signs of pregnancy, especially if it’s accompanied by other symptoms like nausea, fatigue, and aversion to foods.
+During the first weeks of pregnancy, you’re producing a huge amount of the hormone progesterone to help build and sustain the uterine lining.
+This is great for baby but affects breathing since progesterone increases the amount of air you normally inhale and exhale.
+Your body is also adjusting to sharing oxygen with your new “womb mate,” which impedes breathing comfortably.

 If you didn’t feel much difference with your breathing during the first trimester, you’ll definitely experience noticeable shortness of breath during the second.
 Your heart is working overtime to help support both you and baby, and your growing uterus is also contributing to the breathlessness that you’re feeling.

-According to Healthline your growing baby is pushing your uterus against your diaphragm and moving it up about four centimeters from its pre-pregnancy position.
-No wonder you’re feeling winded.
-Your growing uterus is also pushing on other organs, and as a result, your lungs are also somewhat compressed.
-Which means you’re unable to take in as much air with each breath.
-However, don’t fret.
-You’re still getting plenty of oxygen.
+According to Healthline, your growing baby is pushing your uterus against your diaphragm and moving it up about four centimeters from its pre-pregnancy position.
+No wonder you’re feeling winded!
+Your growing uterus is also pushing on other organs, and as a result, your lungs are somewhat compressed.
+This means you’re unable to take in as much air with each breath.
+Don’t fret, though; you’re still getting plenty of oxygen.
 While each breath may bring in less air, the air stays in the lungs longer so you’re getting all the oxygen that you and your baby need.

 While shortness of breath can be uncomfortable and a little bit worrisome, it’s usually harmless and just another symptom of pregnancy.
-However, if the inability to catch your breath is causing you major discomfort, and is accompanied with blue lips, fingers, toes, wheezing, dizziness, heart palpitations, or seems to becoming worse, then visit your physician or local hospital.
+However, if the inability to catch your breath is causing you major discomfort and is accompanied by blue lips, fingers, toes, wheezing, dizziness, heart palpitations, or seems to become worse, then visit your physician or local hospital.